Tuition Fee & Subsidy

 There may be additional items that are not covered by the tuition fee.
 These could include items such as additional recommended textbooks, re-sit examination fee, etc.

-From July 2022 semester, all new graduate programme students who are Singapore Citizens, Singapore Permanent Residents or other residents will pay an annual miscellaneous fee of $20.00 (subject to prevailing GST).
+From July 2022 semester, all new graduate programme students who are Singapore Citizens, Singapore Permanent Residents or other residents will pay an annual miscellaneous fee of S$20.00 (subject to prevailing GST).
 The miscellaneous fee consists of items such as CLASS copyright licensing fees, computer fees, student card, etc.

-All international students are required to hold a valid Student's Pass issued by the Singapore Immigration & Checkpoints Authority (ICA) for their studies at SUSS, and will pay an annual miscellaneous fee of S$380.00 (subject to prevailing GST).
-The miscellaneous fee consists of items such as CLASS copyright licensing fees, computer fees, student card, student insurance, etc. For more information on the Student Insurance Scheme, please click here.
+All international students are required to hold a valid Student's Pass issued by the Singapore Immigration & Checkpoints Authority (ICA) for their studies at SUSS, and will pay an annual miscellaneous fee of S$530.00 (subject to prevailing GST).

-There may be additional items that are not covered by the tuition fees.
-These could include items such as additional recommended textbooks, resit examination fee, etc.
+The miscellaneous fee consists of items such as CLASS copyright licensing fees, computer fees, student card, student insurance, etc. There may be additional items that are not covered by the tuition fees.
+These could include items such as additional recommended textbooks, resit examination fee, etc. Please note that the miscellaneous fee is non-refundable in the event of withdrawal.

 1) SkillsFuture Credit